JuanMore/JuanMore/README.md

 - 💬 Ask me about anything!
 - 📫 How to reach me: https://twitter.com/moreno_dev or info@juanmoreno.dev
 - ⚡ Check out: https://www.polywork.com/moreno_dev
 - ⚡ Fun facts: I'm a dad of one!
-I have an AS Degree in CS however I'm self-taught in Front-end development.
+I have an AS Degree in CS however I'm self-taught in Front-End Web Development.